redis/redis-doc/topics/protocol.md

 RESP Simple Strings
 ---

-Simple Strings are encoded in the following way: a plus character, followed by a stirng that cannot contain a CR or LF character (no newlines are allowed), terminated by CRLF (that is "\r\n").
+Simple Strings are encoded in the following way: a plus character, followed by a string that cannot contain a CR or LF character (no newlines are allowed), terminated by CRLF (that is "\r\n").

-Simple Strings are used to trasmit non binary safe strings with minimal overhead.
+Simple Strings are used to transmit non binary safe strings with minimal overhead.
 For example many Redis commands reply with just "OK" on success, that as a RESP Simple String is encoded with the following 5 bytes:

     "+OK\r\n"